PsyProtocol/psy-sdk/docs/src/FullFlow.md

-# QED Protocol Wiki: Achieving Scalability with PARTH and ZK Proofs
+# Psy Protocol Wiki: Achieving Scalability with PARTH and ZK Proofs

-## 1. Introduction: The Scalability Challenge and QED's Solution
+## 1. Introduction: The Scalability Challenge and Psy's Solution

 Traditional blockchains often face a **serial execution bottleneck**.
 Transactions are typically processed one after another within a single state machine context.
 Adding more validator nodes doesn't necessarily increase the overall transaction processing capacity (TPS), as they all work on the same sequential task list.
 Attempts at parallel execution often introduce complexity, race conditions, and potential state inconsistencies.

-QED (Quantum Entangled Data) tackles this fundamental limitation through two core innovations:
+Psy (Quantum Entangled Data) tackles this fundamental limitation through two core innovations:

 1.  **PARTH (Parallelizable Account-based Recursive Transaction History) Architecture:** A novel way of organizing blockchain state that inherently allows for parallel processing of transactions from different users within the same block.
 2.  **End-to-End Zero-Knowledge Proofs (ZKPs):** A sophisticated system of ZK circuits that rigorously verify every state transition, ensuring the security and consistency of the parallel execution enabled by PARTH.